 Tree Stand Safety

-- Attach the tether from your full-body harness to the lifeline using a carabiner and prusik knot, which easily slides up and down the lifeline, keeping you connected at all times.
+- Attach the tether from your full-body harness to the lifeline using a carabiner and prusik knot, which easily slides up and down the lifeline.

-- Once you are secured in your stand, use a strong haul line to raise/lower your unloaded implements and quiver.
+- Once secured in your stand, use a haul line to raise/lower unloaded implements and quiver.
 Do not tie the haul line around the trigger or trigger guard.
 Haul unloaded guns, bows, and cocked (but unloaded) crossbows pointed down.

-- Carry emergency equipment — such as a knife, cell phone, flashlight, and whistle — in your pockets at all times, not in your pack hanging in the tree.
+- Carry emergency equipment (knife, phone, flashlight, whistle) in your pockets at all times, not in your pack.